versutus/app-specs/models/spec-model.md

 ## Functionalities

-### Functionality 1
+### Name of the Functionality

-Description of the Functionality 1.
+Description of the functionality.

 ## Created by